Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser

-We are going to prove that for the one photon trapping state, \(g^{(2)} (\tau )\) is exactly equal to \(f(\tau )\) given in (\ref{ft}) for the case of the two level single mode microlaser since it's much easier than the two-mode case.
+We are going to prove that for the one photon trapping state, \(g^{(2)} (\tau )\) is exactly equal to \(f(\tau )\) given in (\ref{ft}) for the case of the two level single mode microlaser.
 Starting from the definition of \(g^{(2)} (\tau )\) for a quantized field:

 where \(\tau = 0\) represents the steady state.
 For the one photon trapping state only the states \(\left| 0 \right\rangle ,\left| 1 \right\rangle\) are accessible to the cavity field.
 We can then write